Stream Load

 -XPUT http://fe_host:http_port/api/{db}/{table}/_stream_load

-Stream Load operations support both HTTP chunked and non-chunked import methods.
-For non-chunked imports, it is necessary to have a Content-Length header to indicate the length of the uploaded content, which ensures data integrity.
+Stream Load supports both HTTP chunked import and HTTP non-chunked import.
+For non-chunked imports, Content-Length must be specified to indicate the length of the uploaded content, which guarantees the integrity of the data.

-- Parameter description: The maximum import size for Stream load.
-If the user's original file exceeds this value, the
+Description: The maximum import size for Stream Load.
+If the user's source file exceeds this value, adjust the BE parameter streaming_load_max_mb.

 Header parameters